Liam-Zhou/Chuwa0910/ShortQuestions/annotations.md

 * The business layer returns a response to the API.
 * The API returns the response to Postman.
 * Postman displays the response to the user.

+### 6. What is the application.properties? do you know application.yml?

+Application properties (application.properties or application.yml) are files that contain configuration settings for Spring Boot applications.

+These files are typically located in the root directory of the application classpath.
+Application properties can be specified in either a .properties or .yml file. .properties files are a simple text format that stores key-value pairs. .yml files are a YAML file format that is more concise and easier to read.
+Spring Boot will automatically load application properties from the application.properties and application.yml files.